MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 ## Specify a run settings file

-Run settings filese can be used to configure tests that are from the command line, in the IDE, or using the [VSTest task](/vsts/pipelines/tasks/test/vstest?view=vsts) in a CI/CD pipeline.
+Run settings files can be used to configure tests that are from the command line, in the IDE, or using the [VSTest task](/vsts/pipelines/tasks/test/vstest?view=vsts) in a CI/CD pipeline.

 ### Specify a run settings file in the IDE